National Association for Children of Alcoholics (United Kingdom): Services

-Nacoa raises awareness of the problems faced by children living with parental addiction and the support available through media articles and by delivering delivers talks, for example in schools and to other professional agencies and community organisations.
+Nacoa conducts outreach and provides information on the problems faced by children living with parental addiction, and of the support available, through media articles and public talks given in settings such as schools, professional agencies, and community organisations.
 Nacoa is a regular exhibitor at the UK and European Symposium on Addictive Disorders (UKESAD) organised by the alcohol and drug treatment journal Addiction Today.

 To commemorate the life of co-founder and author David Stafford, Nacoa holds the annual David Stafford memorial lecture in London.

 Previous speakers have included Virginia Ironside, Fergal Keane, Lauren Booth, Bill Gallagher, David Yelland, Karl Johnson, Cherie Lunghi, Liam Byrne, Jonathan Ashworth, Camilla Tominey, Calum Best, Tony Adams, Geraldine James, Ceri Walker, David Coldwell, Sophie K and Vicky Pattison.

 Funding

 Nacoa relies entirely on voluntary donations.
 As a membership organisation some of these donations come by way of annual subscriptions.

-A significant proportion of income comes through people take part in sponsored events.
+A significant proportion of income comes through people taking part in sponsored events.
 Many people now collect sponsorship online using sites such as Justgiving.
 Recent sponsored events have included the Big Nacoa Walk, Nacoa Big Drop abseil of the ArcelorMittal Orbit, the London Landmarks Half Marathon, the Great North Run, a London to Paris bike ride, skydiving and a sponsored haircut.
 Nacoa was the recipient of the BBC Radio 4 Appeal in 2003 and 2013.

 Nacoa has been the charity partner of Upfest, Europe's largest street art festival, since the festival's beginning in 2008.

 The UK government announced the first children of alcohol-dependent parents strategy with £6 million for local and national projects, including £380,000 for Nacoa’s helpline.
-Sadly this funding was then cut in 2022.
+This funding was then cut in 2022.

-Review of 2017

-Since 1990, Nacoa has responded to over 327,000 requests for help through traditional helpline contacts by telephone, email and letter; in 2017, 27,406 contacts were received in this way from across the UK.
-In the same year an estimated 90,678 contacts were made through the website, online message boards, Facebook, Twitter, YouTube channel and online community blog site, COAisathing.